Q. What is a superconscious state?

-A. The word used in all books means the highest, realisation of the Supreme Consciousness.
-The word 'self-realisation' does not involve realisation of the social life and soon.
+The word used in all books means the highest, realisation of the Supreme Consciousness.
+The word 'self-realisation' does not involve realisation of the social life and so on.

-Q. You mean to say, if these people, who have fulfilled all the Ashram in their previous lives, and now striving for spiritual realisation in this life, do they remember all the proceeding Ashrams, do they have the memory?
+Q. You mean to say if these people, who have fulfilled all the Ashrams in their previous lives and are now striving for spiritual realisation in this life, do they remember all the proceeding Ashramas, do they have the memory?

 Q. Can one act subconsciously even if one is awake?

-A. Yes, one can and one does act subconsciously, even if one is awake, even now, you, I we are behaving, thinking, working consciously and sub-consciously also.
+Yes, one can and one does act subconsciously, even if one is awake, even now, you, I, we are behaving, thinking, working consciously and sub-consciously also.
 For the sub-conscious action it is not at all necessary that you should be beyond the waking state.